junxit/us-congress-bills-115/metadata.md

 - 2018-07-17 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2018-07-17 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2018-07-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 519.
+- 2018-08-01 — Amendment SA 3690 agreed to in Senate by Unanimous Consent.
+- 2018-08-01 — Amendment SA 3690 proposed by Senator Gardner for Senator Rubio. (consideration: CR S5569-5570; text: CR S5569-5570) To make improvements to the bill.
+- 2018-08-01 — Measure laid before Senate by unanimous consent. (consideration: CR S5567-5572)
+- 2018-08-01 — Passed Senate with an amendment by Voice Vote. (text: CR S5570-5572)
+- 2018-08-01 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text: CR S5570-5572)
+- 2018-08-01 — Senate amendment agreed to: Amendment SA 3690 agreed to in Senate by Unanimous Consent.
+- 2018-08-01 — Senate amendment proposed (on the floor): Amendment SA 3690 proposed by Senator Gardner for Senator Rubio.(consideration: CR S5569-5570; text: CR S5569-5570)
+- 2018-08-01 — Senate amendment submitted
+- 2018-08-01 — The committee substitute as amended agreed to by Unanimous Consent.